Updated January 29, 2019

 Marketing by Teaching

 One of the best ways to share your expertise is through your website/blog.
-This is also an opportunity to build your own brand, as a loan officer who is a true expert in the field and someone that will be open and honest with their clients.
+This is also an opportunity to build your own brand as a loan officer who is a true expert in the field and someone who will be open and honest with their clients.